Brain Freezes, Knuckle Cracking, and Ear Wiggling: Strange Events

 The trigeminal nerve has branches that travel to other parts of the face besides the mouth.
 It's thought that the brain mistakenly "believes" that the pain stimulus is coming from a branch serving the forehead and therefore creates the sensation of a headache in this area.
 The phenomenon in which pain created by a stimulus in one part of the body appears to come from another part of the body is known as referred pain.

 Some other examples of referred pain in the body include pain in the left arm accompanying a heart attack and pain in the right shoulder accompanying a gall bladder attack.
+Having pain in one of these areas may not mean that a person has the health problem.
+A doctor should be consulted if necessary, however.

 A Brain Freeze Poll